Punchyou/Punchyou.github.io/_posts/2020-07-17-feature_selection.md

 Now we have all the results in a dataframe and we check if we get a feature based on all the methods.
 On top of this implementation we could create an evaluation function that finds the best feature selection algorithm for a specific dataset.
 In the next update of this article I plan to another algorithm that does that.

+## Evaluating the Feature Selection Methods
+Since some prediction models work better with specific feature selection methods we need to carefully select the feature selection method to best fit our model.
+We also need to measure the efficiency of the feature selection.

+Approach: For all the methods available, we can calculate the **mean squared log error** of the prediction and create a table of feature selection method against prediction methods errors.
+We can use the following ways of intepreting the results:

+1. Minimum mean squared log error value
+2. Ranking the feature selection method with the highest score in the column
+3. Ranking the average of feature selection methods scores.
+4. Δ between the mean squared log error and the minimum mean squared log error of the models.
+Further investigation on this uncovers models with relatively bad results tend to skew the selection process towards the algorithms that performed best for them.
+To counter this affect we can adjust the weight of the models according to their distance from the absolute minimum:

+The distance:

+$(1-\frac{PM_{min}}{PM})*(\frac{Absolute Min}{FSM_{min}})$

+$FSM_{min}$: The minimum mean squared log error of the FSM

+$Absolute Min$: The minimum mean squared log error at the table FSM/PM

+$PM_{min}$: The minimum mean squared log error of the prediction method

+$PM$: The minimum mean squared log error

+The final results might be the same, But FSMs with higher $FSM_{min}$ have less influence (weight) on the average and there for, on the FSM selected.
+This way we give a chance to all of the FSMs but not in away that can bias the results by large 𝛥 from the Minimum.

+The algorithm:
+1. Calculate the mean squared log error (msle) for all feature selection methods with all prediction models.
+2. For each Prediction model select the FSM/PM with the minimum msle
+3. Calculate the distance (adjusting the weight of the PMs according to their distance from the absolute minimum)
+4. Calculate the average for each FSM
+5. Select the FSM with the minimum average and set the FSM as the selected best FSM

 sources:
 1. [The 5 Feature Selection Algorithms every Data Scientist should know](https://towardsdatascience.com/the-5-feature-selection-algorithms-every-data-scientist-need-to-know-3a6b566efd2)
 2. [Feature Selection Using Football Data](https://www.kaggle.com/mlwhiz/feature-selection-using-football-data)